MotikDev/x-crm/README.md

 ```bash
 docker-compose run --rm composer-crm install
 ```
-##### NOTE: If token is requested, all you have to do is Goto "Settings" > "Developer Settings".
+##### NOTE: If token is requested, on your GitHub account, Goto "Settings" > "Developer Settings".
 Then, create a personal token and paste it into the terminal.

 ### Run the below command to install the node packages